omok12/Might-Rolls/README.md

 # Hypothesis Test - Mann-Whitney U Test

-Given the previous plots, and my understanding of the game rules, I begin by testing a simple hypothesis:
+Given the previous plots, and my understanding of the game rules, I begin by testing the following hypothesis:
 ```
-Modifiers at a lower level are equally likely to be higher than Modifiers at a higher level as the other way around
+Modifiers at a lower level are equally likely to be larger than Modifiers at a higher level as the other way around
 ```
 Under the null hypothesis, i.e P(Modifier at Level 2 > Modifier at level 11) = .5,
 the following is use to find the p-value.